Lysxia/hashislife/README.md

 The only input format supported is a raw text matrix, using `'o'` and `'.'` to denote respectively alive and dead cells.
-The file can start with any number of comment lines beginning with an `'!'`, and is limited to 80 columns overall:
+The file can start with any number of comment lines beginning with an `'!'`, and is limited to 80 columns overall.

+Example files are (to be) provided in `patterns/`, with extensions `.txt` for text matrices and
+`.rle` for run length encoded patterns.

+Example `glider.txt` file:

     !
-Glider
+Glider example
     .....
     ..o..
     ...o.